jonsimpkins-vna-codingclub/vna-codingclub-fall2024-week3/README.md

-# Fall 2024, Week 3
+# Fall 2024, Week 3-4

-This week, we'll be learning about:
+This week and next, we'll be learning about:

 * Comparison operators (<, >, ==)
 * How to invoke methods